DevvObiero/guess-the-number/README.md

 🙏 Acknowledgements
 A huge thank you to everyone who has played the game, contributed code, and provided feedback.
 Your support is what makes this project grow!

-Remember, the description is the first thing people see when they visit your repository, so it’s a great place to make a good impression.
-You can always adjust the tone and content to better match your vision for the game or to highlight particular aspects you want to showcase.
-Good luck with your game, and I hope it reaches many players!